Oklahoma Gun Laws

 Open Carry

 Yes, Oklahoma allows for individuals to open carry if they have a license and are 18 years or older.
-Oklahoma also allows for anyone without a license to carry so long as they’re 21 years old and need to carry for legitimate reasons.
-These include activities like hunting, self-protection, fishing, hiking, and in general activities which might require self-defense.
-It’s important to note that you cannot carry any caliber higher than a .45.
+Oklahoma also allows anyone without a license to carry so long as they're 21 years old and need to carry for legitimate reasons.
+These include activities like hunting, self-protection, fishing, hiking, and in general activities that might require self-defense.
+It's important to note that you cannot carry any caliber higher than a .45.

-Yes, Oklahoma allows for individuals to concealed carry without a license so long as they’re 18 years or older and can legally own a firearm.
+Yes, Oklahoma allows individuals to concealed carry without a license so long as they're 18 years or older and can legally own a firearm.

-Carry In State Parks
+Carry-In State Parks

 Yes, it is legal to carry in the following areas:

-- State Parks: YES – Carry in buildings not allowed
+State Parks: YES โ Carry-in buildings not allowed

-- State/National Forests: YES – Carry in buildings not allowed
+State/National Forests: YES โ Carry-in buildings not allowed

-- State Game Management Units: YES – Carry in buildings not allowed
+State Game Management Units: YES โ Carry-in buildings not allowed

-- Roadside Rest Areas: YES – Carry in buildings not allowed
+Roadside Rest Areas: YES โ Carry-in buildings not allowed

 Yes, under Oklahoma law, if you are carrying a firearm, then you cannot enter an establishment whose primary business is selling alcohol.
 This means that if you are in a restaurant that has a bar area, you should not enter that area.